hannulatvv/Portfolio/README.md

-# Things I have worked on
+# About projects I have worked on

 ### [Mining Game for Education And Learning](https://www.migael.fi/)